Welcome :)

 2024prejudice

-Prejudice-Caprice Framework comprehensively measures discrimination in models by considering both their consistently biased preference and preference variation across diverse contexts.
+Bias-Volatility Framework measures discrimination in models by considering both their consistently biased preference and preference variation across contexts.

 ICLR Workshop 2024